AlexDikelsky/Map-Projections/README.md

 projections, add more mappings in the `projections.rs` file.

 Output is stored in a file called `map.png` relative to the current directory.

+Examples are stored in the `maps` directory.
+By chaining together map projections, interesting visuals can be created, such as the "map" shown in `maps/mercator-bonne-simple_equidistant_conic.png`